gjbex/MLOps-on-HPC/source-code/dvc/README.md

 ### Initializing DVC

-To initialize DVC in your project, run the following command:
+To initialize DVC in your project, run the following command in the root directory of your project (where the `.git/` directory is located) to create a `.dvc/` directory and a `.dvcignore` file.

 ```bash
 $ dvc init